 Permanent and temporary exhibitions

-Classified as a historic monument, Annecy Castle is a flagship destination for those passionate about history and art.
-This castle museum houses a vast range of exhibitions, both permanent and temporary.
+Classified as a historic monument, Annecy Castle is a key destination for those passionate about history and art.
+This castle museum houses a wide range of exhibitions, both permanent and temporary.

-The permanent collections encompass a variety of themes, ranging from the history of Savoy to artifacts such as coins, weapons, period costumes, and an exceptional collection of sacred art.
-The latter includes sculptures, paintings, and liturgical objects from the Middle Ages to the Renaissance.
+The permanent collections cover a variety of themes, from the history of Savoy to artifacts such as coins, weapons, period costumes, and an exceptional collection of sacred art.
+This latter includes sculptures, paintings, and liturgical objects from the Middle Ages to the Renaissance.

-The castle also hosts temporary exhibitions showcasing contemporary artists, archaeological discoveries, and targeted historical subjects.
+The castle also organizes temporary exhibitions showcasing contemporary artists, archaeological finds, and targeted historical topics.
 These exhibitions invite discovery and enrich each visit with new perspectives.
-For example, exhibitions dedicated to Pre-Columbian Peru or Renaissance art have captivated an international audience.
+For instance, exhibitions dedicated to pre-Columbian Peru or Renaissance art have captivated international audiences.

-The breathtaking panorama over the city and the lake
+The breathtaking panorama over the town and the lake

-Situated on a promontory, the castle offers a spectacular view of the city of Annecy and its lake.
-The Queen’s Tower, dating from the 13th century, provides an unparalleled view over the lake and old town, with its canals and historic buildings, and Lake Annecy framed by Alpine mountains.
+The castle, located on a promontory, offers a spectacular view over the town of Annecy and its lake.
+The Queen’s Tower, dating from the 13th century, provides an unparalleled view of the lake and the old town, with its canals and historic buildings, and Lake Annecy, framed by the Alpine mountains.

-This panorama, combined with the castle’s architecture and rich collections, makes visiting Annecy Castle unforgettable, offering an immersion in history and the beauty of the Alpine landscape.
+This panorama, combined with the castle’s architecture and its rich collections, makes the visit to Annecy Castle unforgettable, offering an immersion in history and the beauty of the Alpine landscape.

 Discover the best viewpoints over Lake Annecy